 Halloween Crafts for Kids – Monster, Ghost, and Pumpkin Jars

-The first thing I did, was take and paint around the “belly” and the rim of each jar – not the same color as you can tell in the picture – and let that dry.
-Instead of making the brush strokes smooth, I used the foam brush and patted the paint on to give it a textured look.
+The first thing I did, was painted around the “belly” and the rim of each jar – not the same color as you can tell in the picture – and let that dry.
+Instead of making the brush strokes smooth, I used the foam brush and patted the paint to give it a textured look.
 This also helped the paint go onto the glass better.
-I only did one coat so that the candle light will still come through.
+I only did one coat so that the candlelight will still come through.

 Once the paint dries, you will want to take Mod Podge and put a layer over the top of the paint. (don’t worry, it dries clear).

 Once the whole thing is covered in a layer of Mod Podge you will take your glitter and sprinkle it over the top covering as much as you can.
 You can also roll it in glitter or the excess that falls off to get it good and solid.
 Once you have it covered in glitter, let it sit and dry overnight.
 Take a can of Clear Acrylic Sealer Spray and spray the whole jar (make sure you are done painting the whole jar top and bottom as well as done with the glitter and it has had time to dry).
 This will keep the glitter from flaking off.